impresso/impresso.github.io/_people/lars-wieneke.md

 He is also a co-head of the Europeana taskforce on User-Generated content and is currently a co-head of the working group on visualisation and interactivity in DARIAH.

-Within Impresso, Lars is supervising the interface design and development as well as the visualisation.
+Within *impresso*, Lars is supervising the interface design and development as well as the visualisation.

 [C2DH profile](https://www.c2dh.uni.lu/people/lars-wieneke)